raganwald/raganwald.github.com/_posts/enchanted-forest/2013-03-24-zee-hackenbush-bird.coffee.md

 Zee Hackenbush Bird waggled his eyebrows and stalked back and forth theatrically.
 "You have grasped the essential points.
 We could carry on to discuss arithmetic in Hackenstrings.
 Compared to the system arboreal primates use, it has several advantages.
 As my old professor The Walker Bird has said, the concept of addition is natural, consisting merely of laying out adjacent rows; negation, and hence subtraction, is natural, consisting of swapping the ownership of each pebble."

-"But I think the most exciting thing that hackenstrings make easy require us to take a little leave of our senses."
+"But I think the most exciting thing that Hackenstrings make easy require us to take a little leave of our senses."

-And with that, he opened his discussion of Irrational Hackenstrings.
+And with that, he opened his discussion of *Irrational Hackenstrings*.

 ---